 Make a note to staff to keep an eye out for the cars your customers drive, the types of credit cards they use.
 Are they flipping out AMEX black cards or high-end platinum cards?
 And of course, getting to know your customers can always help answer a lot about your target audience.

 You can use the same methods for testing an offer, creative imagery, and everything else.
 Give your customers a couple of choices for potential offers and messages and ask their opinion on the various parts you want to test.
 People like to help and if you ask they will share.
-Obviously you want to be respectful of their time, but there’s no harm in asking.
+Obviously, you want to be respectful of their time, but there’s no harm in asking.

 If you don’t have a retail store ask family and friends, and even your neighbors.
-If none of that work, you can always look to Facebook ads and test audience types and habits there.
-Unfortunately that’s a course in itself and can’t touch on it here, but I will say that Facebook is a great way to test audiences, offers, creatives, messages, etc. and it’s inexpensive for testing.
+If none of that works, you can always look to Facebook ads and test audience types and habits there.
+Unfortunately, that’s a course in itself and can’t touch on it here, but I will say that Facebook is a great way to test audiences, offers, creatives, messages, etc. and it’s inexpensive for testing.
 Once you have the ‘perfect’ audience, FB ads can get more expensive.

 When it comes to a marketing budget, there is no exact science, at least that we’ve seen.

 I was taught to apply 15% of earnings to marketing, and this is what I preach.
-However, someone new in business that doesn’t have any earnings will need to make a decision the amount of money they can realistically afford to spend for 6-9 months.
+However, someone new in business that doesn’t have any earnings will need to make a decision on the amount of money they can realistically afford to spend for 6-9 months.
 And of course, you can always spend more than 15%.

 Because life happens: equipment fails, slow times, and other emergencies arise, it can be very easy to push off marketing and use that money in other places.
 I’ve done it, and I am sure many others have as well.
 Now, in the short term that might make the most sense, however, in the long term not marketing will only hurt the business.
 So, it’s important to make marketing a habit.